The Red Flags of a Toxic Mentor Most People Miss

 • Courage – Speaking up or stepping up despite fear

 Identify 3–5 values that resonate most deeply with you.
 Write them down.
 Revisit them regularly.
-These values are what stay consistent—even when the goals, the company, or the rules all change.
+These values are what stay consistent—even when the goals, the company, or the rules all change (Try our FREE Interactive Core Values Exercise to discover yours!).

 3. Reflect Often